 The Adaptive Computer Lab provides services for students, faculty, and staff with learning, vision, and mobility learning impairments.
 We train individuals with unique learning needs to use adaptive technology (AT) for reading, writing, studying, and information access.

 Services we provide to students, faculty, and staff:

 - Evaluate needs for hardware and software, adaptations, training, and continued support

 - Provide training in the use of hardware and software for individuals

 - Staff and maintain a facility with all necessary hardware and software

 - Accommodate student exam taking

-The ACL is located on the upper level of Healey Library (just off the elevators).
+The ACL is located on the upper level of Healey Library, room 031.